sketchplugins/plugin-directory/README.md

 - [QuickColor](https://github.com/colesperks/quickcolor), by Cole Perkins: Sketch plugin that lets you quickly apply colors from the color palette to selected elements- 🎨
 - [Radial Lines](https://github.com/herrhelms/radial-lines-sketch), by herrhelms: Generate lines originating from a certain coordinate of an artboard.
 - [Randomcolors](https://github.com/avadhbsd/randomcolors), by Avadh: Sketch App Plugin For Applying Random Colors To A Selection Of Objects.
-- [RealtimeBoard Plugin for Sketch](https://github.com/RealtimeBoard/sketch_plugin), by RealtimeBoard: Add, share and discuss your Sketch artboards with the team in RealtimeBoard.
-The plugin allow to sync the artboards with the boards in one click
 - [Regexp Rename](https://github.com/littlebusters/regexp-rename), by littlebusters: You can change the layer name by Regexp in Sketch 3.
 - [Relabel Button](https://github.com/kenmoore/sketch-relabel-button), by Ken Moore: Update a button's label and it gets resized automatically, preserving existing padding.
 - [Remove All Guides](https://github.com/ichik/removeallguides), by Vadim Mikhnov: Removes all the guides from selected artboards.